Project Spotlights

 TRCA environmental monitoring special projects nearshore community index netting

-Funded by the Canada-Ontario Agreement (COA), TRCA under contract by the Ontario Ministry of Natural Resources and Forestry (OMNRF) are involved in nearshore fish community identification and assessments at 24 sites along the Toronto regional waterfront.
+Funded by the Canada-Ontario Agreement (COA), TRCA, under contract by the Ontario Ministry of Natural Resources, is involved in nearshore fish community identification and assessments at 24 sites along the Toronto regional waterfront.

-Nearshore Community Index Netting (NSCIN) is an over-night netting program designed to evaluate abundance and other attributes (e.g. length, weight, age) of fish species that inhabit that littoral (i.e. close to shore) zone of Ontario lakes.
+Nearshore Community Index Netting (NSCIN) is an overnight netting program designed to evaluate abundance and other attributes (such as length, weight, and age) of fish species that inhabit the littoral (i.e. close to shore) zone of Ontario lakes.

-These nearshore fisheries surveys add to the knowledge gained through TRCA’s annual coastal fisheries surveys, which have been on-going since the 1960s in support of Toronto & Region’s Remedial Action Plan (RAP).
+These nearshore fisheries surveys add to the knowledge gained through TRCA’s annual coastal fisheries surveys, which have been ongoing since the 1960s in support of the Toronto and Regions Remedial Action Plan (RAP).